Takicegek/Interpeer/whitepaper.md

 Another option would be to get 2 peers colluding against the honest peers in a peer-group, which is easier to do.
 This would often stopped by the peer-rating and “joining cost”.

 ### 8.3 51% attack
-This attack is only valid against the blockchain part of Interpeer.
+This attack is only valid against the block-chain part of Interpeer.
 Interpeer has central development, so any 51% attack could just be rolled back by a new delta-block authored by the admin if it was needed. making the effect temporary, so therefore not worth doing as there is a delay before funds are allowed to be withdrawn.

-To protect against malicious admin, Interpeer will be open source and all admin changes to the blockchain will not be instant; instead they will be scheduled and all peers have that time to decide to vote against it, if a pre-set percentage vote against it, the change will not be applied.
+To protect against malicious admin, Interpeer will be open source and all admin changes to the block-chain will not be instant; instead they will be scheduled and all peers have that time to decide to vote against it, if a pre-set percentage vote against it, the change will not be applied.

 ### 8.4 man-in-the-middle attack
 The seeder is hosting the interpeer-site to the visitor, so in a way it's even better than MITM; the options for the attacker are stealing data or modifying the data.